Top-Form-Investment/spree_wirecard_wcp/README.md

 # Wirecard Checkout Page for Spree

+Wirecard Checkout Page plugin for Spree Commerce.

+Tested with Spree Commerce 2.4 (Rails 4.1.11) and 3.0 (Rails 4.2.5).

+Our [Online Guides](https://guides.wirecard.at/) provide further information on payment methods and additional features.

+## Installation
+Our Online Guides also provide technical documentation, installation and configuration instructions for the [extension](https://guides.wirecard.at/doku.php/shop_plugins:spree_wcp:start "Installation details").

+## Wirecard Checkout Page
 Wirecard Checkout Page is designed to meet the ambitious demands of merchants offering a wide range of payment methods while at the same time fulfilling PCI DSS compliance.

 Wirecard Checkout Page offers:
   - National and international payment methods: credit cards, debit cards, online banking payments, mobile payment solutions and other alternative payment methods.
   - One interface for all payment methods.